TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/mongodb-x509-client-authentication.md

 "analytics.mongo_session_consistency" | TYK_MDCB_ANALYTICS_MongoSessionConsistency | string |  "strong", "eventual", or "monotonic". default is "strong" |
 "analytics.mongo_batch_size" |  TYK_MDCB_ANALYTICS_MongoBatchSize | int |  Default "2000", min "100" |

+### CommonName Deprecation

+Tyk is written in Go.
+In order to leverage latest the functional and security features provided by Go, we ensure that our Go version is upgraded periodically.
+We are in the process of upgrading Go to go1.17+ in Tyk v5.x.x.
+This means that Tyk will have to stop supporting [validate hostname against certificate common name](https://tyk.io/docs/basic-config-and-security/security/tls-and-ssl/#validate-hostname-against-common-name) from v5.x.x.
+You can read more about Go X.509 CommonName deprecation [here](https://go.dev/doc/go1.15#commonname).
+See our [Long Term Support release timetable]({{< ref "/content/frequently-asked-questions/long-term-support-releases.md" >}}) for details of when Tyk v5.x.x. will be released.